yingweiwo

 Biological Half-Life

-The mean half life of naloxone hydrochloride is 1.8-2.7 hours intranasally, 1.4 hours intramuscularly, and 1.2 hours intravenously.
-In neonates, the mean half life is 3.1 ± 0.5 hours.
+The mean half-life of naloxone hydrochloride is 1.8–2.7 hours after intranasal administration, 1.4 hours after intramuscular administration, and 1.2 hours after intravenous administration.
+In neonates, the mean half-life of naloxone is 3.1 ± 0.5 hours.

-The half-life of naloxone has been reported to be 30-81 minutes in adults and about 3 hours in neonates.
+Naloxone has been reported to have a half-life of 30–81 minutes in adults and approximately 3 hours in neonates.

 Toxicity/Toxicokinetics